akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 | Recovery 	             | RecoverySuccess   	    | OnRecoveryFailure 	| Actor is stopped.
 | DeleteMessages 	     | DeleteMessagesSuccess 	| DeleteMessagesFailure | No automatic actions.

-The most important operations (Persist and Recovery) have failure handlers modelled as explicit callbacks which the user can override in the `PersistentActor`.
+The most important operations (Persist and Recovery) have failure handlers modelled as explicit callbacks which the user can override in the `UntypedPersistentActor`.
 The default implementations of these handlers emit a log message (error for persist/recovery failures, and warning for others), logging the failure cause and information about which message caused the failure.

 For critical failures such as recovery or persisting events failing the persistent actor will be stopped after the failure handler is invoked.
 This is because if the underlying journal implementation is signalling persistence failures it is most likely either failing completely or overloaded and restarting right-away and trying to persist the event again will most likely not help the journal recover – as it would likely cause a Thundering herd problem, as many persistent actors would restart and try to persist their events again.
 Instead, using a `BackoffSupervisor` (as described in Failures) which implements an exponential-backoff strategy which allows for more breathing room for the journal to recover between restarts of the persistent actor.